cfpb/design-system/docs/pages/iconography.md

   ### Icon artboard

   Icons were designed to align with the vertical footprint of Avenir Next.
-Avenir Next text that is set to a font size of 16px has an actual rendered height of 19px (this includes descenders, ascenders, and white space).
-To account for this additional white space, we set the icon artboards (in Illustrator)  to match the actual rendered height of 19px (h).
+Avenir Next text that is set to a font size of 16px has a rendered height of 19px (this includes descenders, ascenders, and white space).
+To account for this additional white space, we set the icon artboards (in Illustrator) to 19px (h).

-  In code the SVG height is scaled to match the rendered text height, calculated by dividing the rendered height by the assigned font size (19/16 = 1.1875em).
-This appears in the code as @cf-icon-height: 1.1875em.

   ![Diagram of illustrator artboard icon grid](/design-system/images/uploads/icon_artboard.png)